dart-lang/site-www/src/content/tools/pub/cmd/pub-upgrade.md

 The next time you are online, you will likely want to run `dart pub upgrade` again to upgrade to a later version.

+## In a workspace

+In a [Pub Workspace](/guides/packages#workspaces) `dart pub upgrade` will upgrade all dependencies in the shared resolution from across all workspace packages.

+`dart pub upgrade --major-versions` and `dart pub upgrade --tighten` will update constraints in all workspace `pubspec.yaml`s.

 ## Options